Ian Malcolm (Jurassic Park): Film adaptation

 The film adaptation of Crichton's novel directed by Steven Spielberg features actor Jeff Goldblum in the role of Ian Malcolm.
 Unlike in the book, Malcolm is never declared dead in the film adaptation, but is severely injured by the Tyrannosaurus.
-In the film, Malcolm's injury comes from attempting to lure the T. rex away from the car carrying Tim and Lex Murphy, where as in the novel Malcolm's injury came out of cowardice (more akin to the death of Donald Gennaro in the film).
+In the film, Malcolm's injury comes from attempting to lure the T. rex away from the car carrying Tim and Lex Murphy, whereas in the novel Malcolm's injury came out of cowardice (more akin to the death of Donald Gennaro in the film).
 This change was suggested by Goldblum.
 Goldblum reprised his role for the sequel, The Lost World: Jurassic Park, in Jurassic World: Fallen Kingdom in a minor role, and alongside Sam Neill (Alan Grant) and Laura Dern (Ellie Sattler) in Jurassic World Dominion.
 Some fans found the personality changes of Malcolm from the first movie to the character seen in The Lost World to be somewhat drastic, and some have speculated that the character suffers from PTSD after his trip to Jurassic Park.

 In the first film, it is stated that Malcolm has been married several times and has three children.
 One of his children, Kelly Curtis, appears in The Lost World: Jurassic Park.
 By the time of the sixth film, he has had two more.

 Production

 Before Goldblum was cast, comedic actor Jim Carrey had auditioned for the role of Ian Malcolm.
-The film's casting director, Janet Hirschenson, believed that Goldblum was the perfect actor for the role, and spoke of Carrey's audition saying Carrey, "was terrific, too, but I think pretty quickly we all loved the idea of Jeff."
-Actor Cameron Thor had initially auditioned for Malcolm, before landing the role of Dodgson.
+The film's casting director, Janet Hirschenson, believed that Goldblum was the perfect actor for the role.
+Referring to Carrey's audition, she stated Carrey "was terrific, too, but I think pretty quickly we all loved the idea of Jeff."

+Cameron Thor had initially auditioned for Malcolm, but he was cast as Dodgson.
 In the novel, Malcolm states that he only ever wears black so he does not have to put much thought towards what he wears.
 This is a characteristic shared with an earlier Goldblum character, Seth Brundle from The Fly.
 Malcolm's line, "must go faster", was reused by another Goldblum character, David Levinson in Independence Day.